-- Develop specific targets for verified skills levels and competence for all key levels in the public service at provincial and municipal spheres. - Work with relevant tertiary institutions to provide a Certificate Programme in Management Development for Municipal Finance. - Work with the South African Institute of Chartered Accountants on the Local Government Accounting Certificate targeted at municipal finance officials. - Participate in the piloting of new certificated courses in technical areas of local government management and facilitate the involvement of the private sector in assisting municipalities with their financial management challenges. - Developing a professional management support programme in the public sector, coordinated through the KZN Public Sector Training Academy - to provide on-going management development and support for both provincial and local government managers.
+- Develop specific targets for verified skills levels and competence for all key levels in the public service at provincial and municipal spheres. - Work with relevant tertiary institutions to provide a Certificate Programme in Management Development for Municipal Finance. - Work with the South African Institute of Chartered Accountants on the Local Government Accounting Certificate targeted at municipal finance officials. - Participate in the piloting of new certificated courses in technical areas of local government management and facilitate the involvement of the private sector in assisting municipalities with their financial management challenges. - Developing a professional management support programme in the public sector, coordinated through the KZN Public Sector Training Academy to provide on-going management development and support for both provincial and local government managers.

-Intervention 6.2.b: Promote shared services amongst municipalities
+Intervention 6.2.b: Promote shared services amongst municipalities inadequate capacity and resources being invested in the pilots.

-Provincial Government has piloted the establishment of "shared service centres" in key function areas of municipalities such as development planning.
-These pilots have had very limited success, partly because of them not having been fully supported and used by local municipalities, and partly because of inadequate capacity and resources being invested in the pilots.
 This programme needs to be significantly strengthened.
 The Province also needs to play a lead role in the management/oversight of the proposed new Municipal Infrastructure Support Agency (MISA), which is being set up at national level to accelerate municipal infrastructure delivery.
 Particular attention must be paid to the weaker municipalities.
 The aim would be to: